 Each year the Jackson Institute hosts Senior Fellows, leading practitioners in government, business, international organizations, the NGO community, and other global affairs fields.
 Senior Fellows spend a term or full academic year at Yale, teaching classes and mentoring students.
 For a full list of Senior Fellows, see http://jackson.yale.edu/senior-fellows.

 Jackson’s Career Services Office provides career counseling services to all Yale students interested in careers in public service and other areas of international affairs.

-As of 2015, the Jackson Institute is also home to Yale’s World Fellows program and the Global Health Initiative.
+The Jackson Institute is also home to Yale’s World Fellows program and the Global Health Initiative.